gradle/gradle/design-docs/gradle-2.0.md

 # Candidates

 The following stories are candidates to be included in Gradle 2.0.
+They have not been scheduled yet:

+## Remove `group` and `status` from project

+Alternatively, default the group to `null`.

 ## Remove the Ant-task based Scala compiler